-The fellow is expected to provide approximately 20 hours of direct client service at the Solon FHC each week.
-During their rotation, they will co-lead one 6-12-week Behavioral Wellness Group focusing on an identified need of the population that is also commensurate with the trainee's goals e.g., stress management, sleep hygiene, coping with stress-related medical conditions, diabetes management, relationship issues, etc. The fellow is also expected to create accurate and complete documentation of all services provided in the EMR.
+The fellow is expected to provide approximately 20 hours of direct client service at the Hillcrest FHC each week.
+During their rotation, there is an opportunity to develop/co-lead one 6-12-week Behavioral Wellness Group focusing on an identified need of the population that is also commensurate with the trainee's goals e.g., stress management, sleep hygiene, coping with stress-related medical conditions, diabetes management, relationship issues, etc. The fellow is also expected to create accurate and complete documentation of all services provided in the EMR.
 The fellow is asked to read books or articles periodically to advance their understanding of a particular health condition or method of treatment.